 Existing software used to query/search for images from PACS (Picture Archive Communication System) are designed for clinical care rather than research.
 They make it easy to find all images for a particular patient, but they are not designed to facilitate searching for all images with particular characteristics such as slice thickness/scanning protocol/contrast agent/patient medication or linking to other datasets.

 Reuse of clinical images for research requires de-identification, yet identifiable data can be present in many areas of the associated DICOM (Digital Imaging and Communications in Medicine) file metadata and/or may be present within the pixel data itself and therefore ‘burned on’ to the actual image.

+Anyonymisation of images can reduce the ability to perform linkage to other datasets e.g. demography,prescribing, hospital admissions etc.

 Reuse often requires approval from multiple Data Controllers, and the complexity of de-identification increases the risk of rejection of applications for research given the amount of work the Data Controller may have to do to ensure that no identifiable data is released.